guptakaran11/grasskode-website/content/post/drafts/finland.md

 	<em>Glass ceilinged cabin</em>
 </p>

 We left for the town once towards the evening.
 It was half an hour walk away and we crossed the frozen river to get to the other side.
-Both of us were walking warily on the frozen ice expect it to give way under us suddenly while snow mobiles raced on it this icy highway.
+Both of us were walking warily on the frozen ice expecting it to give way under us suddenly, while snow mobiles raced on it this icy highway.
 Parul wanted to get some souvenir shopping done but it turned out that Ivalo closed down earlier than Saariselka!
 So we ended up getting a bottle of wine, some local vodka, chocolates and some random things from the local supermarket.
 Then we went to a [restaurant](http://www.hotellikultahippu.fi/ravintola-y-a-kerho/ravintola.htm) that had been recommended to us by a local and had some amazing dinner.
 I ate a salmon coated with rye and Parul had some beetroot cutlets.
 Both the dishes were lip smacking marvellous!

 <p class="postimg">
 	<img src="https://c1.staticflickr.com/4/3854/32482012580_0eb4802f88.jpg" alt="ivalo-restaurant-1">